ceph/ceph/doc/rbd/index.rst

 .. index:: Ceph Block Device; introduction

-A block is a sequence of bytes (often 512).
+**rbd** is a utility that can manipulate rados block device (RBD) images.
+It is used by the Linux rbd driver and the rbd storage driver for QEMU/KVM.
+RBD images are simple block devices that are striped over objects and stored in a RADOS object store.

+RBD is a service that provides thin-provisioned, resizable block devices whose features include snapshotting and cloning.

 Block-based storage interfaces are a mature and common way to store data on media including HDDs, SSDs, CDs, floppy disks, and even tape.
 The ubiquity of block device interfaces is a perfect fit for interacting with mass data storage including Ceph.

-Ceph block devices are thin-provisioned, resizable, and store data striped over multiple OSDs.
-Ceph block devices leverage :abbr:`RADOS (Reliable Autonomic Distributed Object Store)` capabilities including snapshotting, replication and strong consistency.
-Ceph block storage clients communicate with Ceph clusters through kernel modules or the ``librbd`` library.
+RBD stores data striped over multiple OSDs.
+Ceph block devices leverage :abbr:`RADOS (Reliable Autonomic Distributed Object Store)` capabilities including snapshotting and replication, and they provide strong consistency.
+Ceph block storage clients communicate with Ceph clusters by means of a Linux kernel module or the ``librbd`` library.

 .. ditaa::